Introduction

 write_files = TRUE, #To save to the disk

-write_replicates = TRUE, #To save predictions for each replicate
+write_partitions = TRUE, #To save predictions for each partition

 out_dir = tempdir(), #A path to save the resuls (here, the temporary directory)